 Collaboration, Iteration, Feedback

-Data annotation often covers major projects that require teamwork among project managers, domain experts, and data reviewers.
-You’ll collaborate to clear up ambiguities, such as whether an object is too shadowed to be labeled properly, and make sure the labeling remains uniform across the entire dataset.
-Guidelines sometimes change in real-world projects, so it’s normal to adjust as you go.
+Data annotation is part of the major pipeline that involves project managers, domain experts, ML engineers, and data reviewers.
+You’ll collaborate with others to clear up ambiguities—such as whether an object is too shadowed to be labeled properly—and make sure the labeling remains uniform across the entire dataset.

 Essential Skills and Qualities